VaidehiSom/CppNanodegree/SlidingPuzzle/README.md

 ## Dependencies for Running Locally
 * Visual Studio >= 2019
-	* All OSes: [click here for installation instructions](https://visualstudio.microsoft.com/downloads/) Or
+	* All OSes: [click here for installation instructions](https://visualstudio.microsoft.com/downloads/)
-* Visual Studio Launcher Extension (for running vcxproj or sln extension)

 ## Basic Build Instructions
 If the solution file is not working in you visual studio code, please build the SlidingPuzzle.vcxproj file in your version of Visual Studio.